gokul1krisnah/gokulkrishnah/README.md

 ✅ Completed Dart fundamentals, now exploring advanced Flutter concepts to become a master in cross-platform mobile development.

 📬 Got a project idea, collab request, or just want to talk widgets and state management?
 Let’s connect:
-📧 jithinmb05@gmail.com
+📧 gokul.krishnahkv@gmail.com

-🎯 Fun fact: When I’m not coding in Flutter, I’m probably fixing hot reload issues or redesigning my UI for the 10th time!
+🎯 Fun fact: When I'm not coding in Flutter, I'm probably hunting down that one missing semicolon or explaining to my rubber duck why my code should work!

 ---